gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 EI

 Standard routine to process Z80 interrupts, these are generated by the VDP once every 20 ms on a UK machine.
 The VDP Status Register is first read and bit 7 checked to ensure that this is a frame rate interrupt, if not the routine terminates with no action.
-The contents of the Status Register are saved in STATFL and bit 5 checked for sprite coincidence.
-If the Coincidence Flag is active then the relevant entry in TRPTBL is updated (0EF1H).
+The contents of the [Status Register](#vdpstatusregister) are saved in [STATFL](#statfl) and bit 5 checked for sprite coincidence.
+If the Coincidence Flag is active then the relevant entry in [TRPTBL](#trptbl) is updated (0EF1H).

-INTCNT, the "INTERVAL" counter, is then decremented.
-If this has reached zero the relevant entry in TRPTBL is updated (0EF1H) and the counter reset with the contents of INTVAL.
+[INTCNT](#intcnt), the "INTERVAL" counter, is then decremented.
+If this has reached zero the relevant entry in [TRPTBL](#trptbl) is updated (0EF1H) and the counter reset with the contents of [INTVAL](#intval).

-JIFFY, the "TIME" counter, is then incremented.
+[JIFFY](#jiffy), the "TIME" counter, is then incremented.
 This counter just wraps around to zero when it overflows.

-MUSICF is examined to determine whether any of the three music queues generated by the "PLAY" statement are active.
+[MUSICF](#musicf) is examined to determine whether any of the three music queues generated by the "`PLAY`" statement are active.
 For each active queue the dequeueing routine (113BH) is called to fetch the next music packet and write it to the PSG.

-SCNCNT is then decremented to determine if a joystick and keyboard scan is required, if not the interrupt handler terminates with no further action.
+[SCNCNT](#scncnt) is then decremented to determine if a joystick and keyboard scan is required, if not the interrupt handler terminates with no further action.
 This counter is used to increase throughput and to minimize keybounce problems by ensuring that a scan is only carried out every three interrupts.
 Assuming a scan is required joystick connector 1 is selected and the two Trigger bits read (120CH), followed by the two Trigger bits from joystick connector 2 (120CH) and the SPACE key from row 8 of the keyboard (1226H).
-These five inputs, which are all related to the "STRIG" statement, are combined into a single byte where 0=Pressed, 1=Not pressed:
+These five inputs, which are all related to the "`STRIG`" statement, are combined into a single byte where 0=Pressed, 1=Not pressed:

 <a name="figure35"></a>![][CH04F35]

-**Figure 35:** "STRIG" Inputs
+**Figure 35:** "`STRIG`" Inputs

-This reading is compared with the previous one, held in TRGFLG, to produce an active transition byte and TRGFLG is updated with the new reading.
+This reading is compared with the previous one, held in [TRGFLG](#trgflg), to produce an active transition byte and [TRGFLG](#trgflg) is updated with the new reading.
 The active transition byte is normally zero but contains a 1 in each position where a transition from unpressed to pressed has occurred.
-This active transition byte is shifted out bit by bit and the relevant entry in TRPTBL updated (0EF1H) for each active device.
+This active transition byte is shifted out bit by bit and the relevant entry in [TRPTBL](#trptbl) updated (0EF1H) for each active device.

-A complete scan of the keyboard matrix is then performed to identify new key depressions, any found are translated into key codes and placed in KEYBUF (0D12H).
-If KEYBUF is found to be empty at the end of this process REPCNT is decremented to see whether the auto-repeat delay has expired, if not the routine terminates.
-If the delay period has expired REPCNT is reset with the fast repeat value (60 ms), the OLDKEY keyboard map is reinitialized and the keyboard scanned again (0D4EH).
+A complete scan of the keyboard matrix is then performed to identify new key depressions, any found are translated into key codes and placed in [KEYBUF](#keybuf) (0D12H).
+If [KEYBUF](#keybuf) is found to be empty at the end of this process [REPCNT](#repcnt) is decremented to see whether the auto-repeat delay has expired, if not the routine terminates.
+If the delay period has expired [REPCNT](#repcnt) is reset with the fast repeat value (60 ms), the [OLDKEY](#oldkey) keyboard map is reinitialized and the keyboard scanned again (0D4EH).
 Any keys which are continuously pressed will show up as new transitions during this scan.
-Note that keys will only auto-repeat while an application program keeps KEYBUF empty by reading characters.
+Note that keys will only auto-repeat while an application program keeps [KEYBUF](#keybuf) empty by reading characters.
 The interrupt handler then terminates.

     Address...
 0D12H

 This routine performs a complete scan of all eleven rows of the keyboard matrix for the interrupt handler.
-Each of the eleven rows is read in via the PPI and placed in ascending ' order in NEWKEY.
-ENSTOP is then checked to see if warm starts are enabled.
-If its contents are non-zero and the keys CODE, GRAPH, CTRL and SHIFT are pressed control transfers to the BASIC Interpreter (409BH) via the CALBAS standard routine.
+Each of the eleven rows is read in via the PPI and placed in ascending order in [NEWKEY](#newkey).
+[ENSTOP](#enstop) is then checked to see if warm starts are enabled.
+If its contents are non-zero and the keys CODE, GRAPH, CTRL and SHIFT are pressed control transfers to the BASIC Interpreter (409BH) via the [CALBAS](#calbas) standard routine.
 This facility is useful as even a machine code program can be terminated as long as the interrupt handler is running.
-The contents of NEWKEY are compared with the previous scan contained in OLDKEY.
-If any change at all has occurred REPCNT is loaded with the initial auto-repeat delay (780 ms).
-Each row 1, reading from NEWKEY is then compared with the previous one, held in OLDKEY, to produce an active transition byte and OLDKEY is updated with the new reading.
+The contents of [NEWKEY](#newkey) are compared with the previous scan contained in [OLDKEY](#oldkey).
+If any change at all has occurred [REPCNT](#repcnt) is loaded with the initial auto-repeat delay (780 ms).
+Each row 1, reading from [NEWKEY](#newkey) is then compared with the previous one, held in [OLDKEY](#oldkey), to produce an active transition byte and [OLDKEY](#oldkey) is updated with the new reading.
 The active transition byte is normally zero but contains a 1 in each position where a transition from unpressed to pressed has occurred.
-If the row contains any transitions these are decoded and placed in KEYBUF as key codes (0D89H).
-When all eleven rows have been completed the routine checks whether there are any characters in KEYBUF, by subtracting GETPNT from PUTPNT, and terminates.
+If the row contains any transitions these are decoded and placed in [KEYBUF](#keybuf) as key codes (0D89H).
+When all eleven rows have been completed the routine checks whether there are any characters in [KEYBUF](#keybuf), by subtracting [GETPNT](#getpnt) from [PUTPNT](#putpnt), and terminates.

 <a name="chsns"></a>